jgeraigery/SpotlightHelp/pages/SpotlightMobile/mobile_overivew.md

 ## Open the Spotlight Overview page

+From the [Heatmap][mobile_heatmap] | Click on the connection to open the Spotlight Overview page for the connection.
-Start with the [Connections][mobile_connections] display.
-Tap on a Spotlight connection to show the Spotlight Overview page panels for that connection.
+From [Connections][mobile_connections] | Tap on a Spotlight connection to show the Spotlight Overview page for that connection.

 Android | iPhone
 --------|-------